 Is Storm Chasing Important?

-While there has been a good deal of controversy regarding storm chasing thanks to some irresponsible chasers (and unfortunate accidents), storm chasing plays an important role.
+While there has been a good deal of controversy regarding storm chasing thanks to some irresponsible chasers (and unfortunate accidents), storm chasing is an important extension of modern weather science.
 Much of what we understand about severe weather and tornadoes today is thanks to the work of the earliest chasers.

 Most storm chasers report what they see to their local weather service offices, which helps in issuing more accurate warnings and forecasts.
 The footage some chasers film makes it onto the news, which highlights the dangers of severe weather, and informs the public.